wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Tree building is about finding clades and reconstructing phylogenetic relationships among a group of individuals.
 These individuals can represent genes, species or higher taxa, but they are never categories (or averages), as _characters_ and _states_ are observations on individuals.
-Considering one character (i.e. a MSA position, or column) at a time, _character-based_ methods (for instance maximum parsimony (MP), maximum likelihood (ML) and Bayesian Inference (BI)) simultaneously _compare all sequences_ in a MSA, in order to calculate a score for each character.
+Considering one character (i.e., an MSA position, or column) at a time, _character-based_ methods (for instance maximum parsimony (MP), maximum likelihood (ML) and Bayesian Inference (BI)) simultaneously _compare all sequences_ in an MSA, in order to calculate a score for each character.
 The task is then to find the tree the with best overall score _across all characters_.
 This score, which is also known as an _optimality criterion_, is a measure of how well the data (the characters in your MSA) fit on to a particular tree under consideration.
 This is then repeated with another tree, and again another etc. -_the better the fit, the better the tree_.